 1. Specialist software

 Specialist software can help even the smallest of businesses to maintain a competitive edge, whether it’s free social media monitoring software for the marketing team like Hootsuite, Followerwonk or review sites such as G2 and Capterra.
 It could be that you have a subscription to specialist software platforms that you aren’t using.
-Maybe it’s a subscription software supporting your internal teams.
+Maybe it’s subscription software supporting your internal teams.
 You might even have sales-i but aren’t taking advantage of the system or using it to its fullest potential.

-Almost every department within a business will have a piece of software they rely on to do their job properly; it’s just taking advantage of those tools and making sure they are used to the full potential.
-Take sales-i for example, users can access the software anywhere at any time to retrieve customer information providing them with actionable insights into their customers business.
+Almost every department within a business will have a piece of software they rely on to do their job properly; it’s just taking advantage of those tools and making sure they are used to their full potential.
+Take sales-i for example, users can access the software anywhere at any time to retrieve customer information providing them with actionable insights into their customer's business.
 Users can drill down and identify accounts that are at risk by reviewing customer health and contacting those companies to further understand the reasons why.
-Alternatively, they can be searching for new gaps of opportunity with customers who are purchasing certain products, but not the complementary items: a great example being brake discs and brake pads.
+Alternatively, they can be searching for new gaps of opportunity with customers who are purchasing certain products, but not complementary items: a great example being brake discs and brake pads.